Bentzi Gopstein: International sanctions

 On 15 October 2024, the UK sanctioned three illegal settler outposts and four organizations.
 The sanctioned outposts are Tirzah Valley Farm, Meitarim, and Shuvi Eretz for "...facilitating, inciting, promoting or providing support for activity that amounts to a serious abuse of the right of Palestinians not to be subjected to cruel, inhuman or degrading treatment or punishment".
 The sanctioned organizations include "Od Yosef Chai Yeshiva, a religious school embedded in the Yitzhar settlement known to promote violence against non-Jewish people; Hashomer Yosh, a non-governmental organization that provides volunteers for illegal outposts, including Meitarim; Torat Lechima, a registered Israeli charity...documented as providing financial support to illegal settler outposts linked with acts of violence against Palestinian communities in the West Bank; and Amana which...has overseen the establishment of illegal outposts and provides funding and other economic resources for Israeli settlers involved in threatening and perpetrating acts of aggression and violence against Palestinian communities in the West Bank".

+On 21 November 2025, Singapore sanctioned Gopstein along with three other settlers for their involvement in "egregious acts of extremist violence" against Palestinians in the West Bank.